dfirtrack/dfirtrackapi/docs/System.md

 ### NewSystem

-`func NewSystem(systemName string, systemstatus int32, systemCreatedByUserId int32, systemModifyTime time.Time, systemModifiedByUserId int32, ) *System`
+`func NewSystem(systemName string, systemstatus int32, systemCreatedByUserId int32, systemModifiedByUserId int32, ) *System`

 NewSystem instantiates a new System object
 This constructor will assign default values to properties that have it defined,